Why I built Trading Agent — and why one person, not a team

 A lot of fintech startups go straight from "idea" to "raise $2M and hire 8 people".
 I didn't want to do that for two reasons.

 The first is honest.
-I came at this through a Bachelor's in International Business and Trade and then a Master's in Business Analytics with a fintech specialisation at the University of Auckland Business School — so the cross-discipline mix is the degree on the wall, not a hobby.
+I came at this through a Bachelor's in International Business and Trade in Taiwan, and then a Master's in Business Analytics with a fintech specialisation at the University of Auckland Business School — so the cross-discipline mix is the degree on the wall, not a hobby.
 The methodology rigour (walk-forward, regime detection, position sizing) and the engineering (XGBoost pipeline, FastAPI backend, dashboard) both came from the analytics side; modern Business Analytics is half statistics and half Python, you can't avoid picking up either if you do it seriously.
 The multi-market coverage and trade-flow framing came from the international-business side.
 I find pitching to investors exhausting and tend to make worse decisions when I'm thinking about valuation than when I'm thinking about the product.
 Staying solo is partly self-knowledge — running a team is a different skill set from building one product really well, and I'd rather be honest about which one I'm currently doing better.

 The second is structural.
 A small team has to grow fast or die.
 Growth pressure pushes you to make the kind of marketing claims I find embarrassing in this space — the "★★★★★ 90% accuracy" kind.
 If I'm not paying salaries, I can grow at the speed of what's actually true, not at the speed of whatever a VC needs to see next quarter.